SIU-CS/bathroom_rating/README.md

 # bathroom_rating
-SIUC Bathroom Rating Web App
+Using this SIUC Bathroom Rating Web App you can find the bathroom on camous that fits your needs!